 Another way in which this apparent accuracy/bias trade-off can be demonstrated is by defining the model so that it learns the value of NOT choosing actions, rather than the value of choosing actions.
 In other words, the model chooses to “not choose” a given option, learning the value of such in the process.
 In this case, as the value of T decreases, Avoid accuracy increases while Choose accuracy exhibits the inflection behavior seen in Avoid accuracy under the original model (Figure 2?).
 Now, the model has learned how to navigate amongst “bad” options - it knows the value of not choosing a given option, and so it “doesn’t choose” the “bad” options more often as T decreases – however, it does not learn about the value of “good” options during the learning process.

-BASAL GANGLIA INSPIRED REINFORCEMENT LEARNING MODEL
+A BASAL GANGLIA INSPIRED REINFORCEMENT LEARNING MODEL

 Reinforcement learning is known to be a reliable method of modeling the function of the basal ganglia (BG) system, a network of subcortical nuclei including the striatum, globus pallidus, substania nigra, and subthalamic nucleus (Alexander & Crutcher, 1990).
 The striatum receives input from cortical structures, and subsequently propagates the signal to later nuclei of the BG through two distinct pathways, termed the “direct” and “indirect” pathways (Smith, Beyan, Shink, & Bolam, 1998).
 Of particular interest to neurological/psychological research is the fact that the striatum also receives strong dopaminergic (dopamine; DA) input from the substantia nigra pars compacta (SNc).
 Dopaminergic signaling originating from the SNc has long been thought to reflect a neural “reward” signal associated with internally-generated action and external stimuli that the organism has learned is, or expects to be, rewarding in some manner, and corresponds closely with the prediction error signal utilized in RL methods (Schultz, 2000; Schultz, Dayan, & Montague, 1997).
-Additionally, dopaminergic input is a defining characteristic of the “direct” and “indirect” pathways mentioned above – striatial neurons that express D1 receptors (for which DA is an excitatory ligand) form the origin of the direct pathway, while those that express D2 receptors (for which DA is an inhibitory ligand) form the origin of the indirect pathway.
+Additionally, striatial neurons that express D1 receptors (for which DA is an excitatory ligand) form the origin of the direct pathway, while those that express D2 receptors (for which DA is an inhibitory ligand) form the origin of the indirect pathway.

 For the PSS task, although the standard RL model does fairly well overall (approximately 77%), its performance does not match that of human participants, especially when considering Avoid accuracy.
 As the model’s results demonstrate, it can learn well about one set of options (either the “good” options or the “bad” options, depending on if it is learning what to choose or what to not choose, respectively), but it does not do well at valuing all options appropriately at any value of T. Ideally, the model could instead learn the values of choosing an option and not choosing the alternative simultaneously, allowing it to train once in order to appropriately value all possible options.
-Superficially, there seems to be an obvious compatibility between the necessity for a PSS-task RL model to simultaneously estimate the value both the “chosen” and “not chosen” alternatives within a PSS trial, and DA’s opposing influence on the direct and indirect pathways.
+Superficially, there seems to be an obvious compatibility between the necessity for a RL model to simultaneously estimate the value both the “chosen” and “not chosen” alternatives within a PSS trial, and DA’s opposing influence on the direct and indirect pathways.
 Would a model-free RL agent with two “action pathways” perform any better than the standard RL model described above?